aerleon/aerleon/docs/reference/generator_patterns.md

 ## Objective

-The purpose of this document is to describe common patterns for new Capirca Generators.
+The purpose of this document is to describe common patterns for new Aerleon Generators.

 ## Security based requirements: